kglotfelty/ColorColor/README.md

 bkg.c0 = 0.01
 ```

 to see how it affects things.
+The background model component
+can be as complicated as